aliveadult/MAFI/README.md

-# MAFI-DTA: A Multi-Modal Attention Framework Integrating Molecular Subgraphs and Homologous Sequence Features for Drug-Target Affinity Prediction
+# MAFI-DTA: A Novel Method For Drug-Target Affinity Prediction By Integrating Predicted Evolutionary Homology Information And Multi-Scale Protein Graphs

 ## 💡 MAFI-DTA Framework